ivshapovalov/juja-platform/docs/slack-archive/readme.md

 ### ARC-F2
 ***ARC-F2 As a user I want to get N last messages in the selected channel***

-* ARC-F2-D1 Input parameters: channel id and number of last messages
+* ARC-F2-D1 Input parameters: channel id and number of last messages.
 * ARC-F2-D2 Message it's an entity, that contains message id, time, type, user and text.
 * ARC-F2-D3 Result of the command is list of message entities.